usebedrock/bedrock/content/templates/_components/mdc-tabs/05-mdc-tabs-icon-custom.md

 ---
-title: Text Field - Leading/Trailing icons
+title: Icon Tab Labels
 ---

-A text field with leading/trailing icons.
+A tab with icon labels.